alissanguyen/aufgaben-ssr/README.md

 - Extra authentication and authorization added!
 - Users' todos are synced accross devices.
 - Users can register for new accounts.
+- Users can add, check, and delete single todos.

 ### Tech